jenkinsci/oidc-provider-plugin/README.md

 The audience should conventionally be `sts.amazonaws.com`.
 AWS requires the TLS certificate fingerprint of the issuer to be saved.

-Here is an example of such trust policy with account `1234567890` and Jenkins instance running on `https://jenkins.acme.com/`, restricting access to a job named `my-job`:
+Here is an example of such trust policy with account `1234567890` and Jenkins instance running on `https://jenkins.acme.com/`, using the default issuer URL, restricting access to a job named `my-job`:

 ```json
 {